Welcome to This Cob House!

 My name is Alex Sumerall and welcome to This Cob House!
 This website is for anyone who is interested in building their own cob home.
 Whether you are brand new to building with cob or you are a cobbing expert you will find something valuable here at ThisCobHouse.com.

-I have put together a lot of great information for you including: cob house designs, cob & natural building blog, informational cob videos, and a cob building social network.
+I have put together a lot of great information for you including: cob house video lessons course, cob & natural building blog, cob house designs, and a cob building social network.
 Also check out my two book publications: Build a Cob House: A Step-By-Step Guide and Cob to Code.

 Sign up for my free newsletter for email updates and even more resources for building your cob home.